-The Maximum Solar Radiation measurement was 1110.2 Watts/m2 (Figure 1.9), which was lower than February but still making a risk requiring PPE or avoidance to reducing direct exposure.
+The Maximum Solar Radiation measurement was 710.9 Watts/m2 (Figure 1.9), which was higher than June 2019.

 1.8 Rate of Evaporation

 The Measurement of Evaporation Rate is defined as the amount of water which evaporates from an open pan called a Class A pan.
 The rate of evaporation depends on factors such as cloudiness, air temperature and wind speed.
 It is measured in millimetres of fluid evaporated per hour.